 It not only heals, but in many cases, it revolutionizes how older dogs and cats live their life.
 If you’re an advocate for less invasive, safer, often less costly but effective, alternative treatment options to surgery or traditional anti inflammatory therapy then Platelet-Rich Plasma Injections are a viable option for your pet.

 Regenerative therapies are based on harnessing and amplifying the body’s natural ability to heal.
-There are several types of regenerative therapies being used, including platelet-rich plasma (PRP) and stem cells.
+There are several types of regenerative therapies being used, one of which is platelet-rich plasma (PRP).

 Platelet-rich plasma (PRP)